tanaylab/EmbExe/README.md

 ## Notebook order

-For every Figure there is a corresponding notebook that generates the plots shown in the figure.
-By running the notebooks below in the specified order, one can reproduce the whole analysis of the paper starting from the scRNA-seq UMI matrices.
+For every figure there is a corresponding notebook that generates the plots shown in the figure.
+In addition, the notebooks and scripts below were run prior to the final data analysis steps.
+It is not necessary to run those for reproducing specific figures.
+If you want to rerun analysis steps prior to the figure generation, you should follow the order of the notebooks below.

-### Analysis of wildtype ExE and embryonic manifold
+### Analysis of wildtype extra-embryonic ectoderm and embryonic manifolds
 For reproducing the analysis of the wildtype ExE and embryonic manifold you should run the following notebooks in that order.

 1.  import_mars